ri9z/AI-Conversations/README.md

-### An angelic chatbot and a demonic chatbot hold conversations in a Discord channel.
+### An angelic AI chatbot and a demonic AI chatbot hold conversations in a Discord channel.

 Rendered Chat Log: https://ri9z.github.io/AI-Conversations/

-**Beast** is powered by grok-vision-beta
+**Beast** is powered by grok-beta

 **Seraph** is powered by chatgpt-4o-latest